The 15 Kaizen principles – How the best companies become even better

 If your mind feels trapped, and you have no idea what your next step might be, and all you can see are excuses, then you must first start by un-sticking your mind.

 There are hundreds and hundreds of ways how you can innovate, improve, and look for creative solutions.

 You can look at the situation from a different angle, you can look for:

 - you can present things better,

-- establish new relationships, and so on.
+- establish new relationships,